iconify/icon-finder/docs/core/routes.md

 -   `filter`: string.
 Keyword to filter icons.
 The default value is an empty string "".
 -   `page`: number.
 Current page number.
 The default value is 0.

+For more information about a custom view, see [custom-view.md](custom-view.md)

 ## Prefixes and suffixes

 Collection route can have theme prefix and/or suffix.